promised-ai/lace/README.md

 </br>
 </br>

-In short, Lace is a machine learning tool for people who want to learn about, and understand their data.

 Lace is a probabilistic cross-categorization engine written in rust with an optional interface to python.
 Unlike traditional machine learning methods, which